duarte3333/MLops-Stock-Forecasting/README.md

 # MLOps Stock Forecasting

-A **production-ready MLOps pipeline** for stock price prediction using XGBoost.
-This project demonstrates the complete machine learning lifecycle — from data ingestion and feature engineering to model training, containerized deployment, and scalable inference serving on Kubernetes.
+A **production-ready MLOps pipeline** for stock price prediction built with **XGBoost**.
+The project covers the full machine learning lifecycle, from data ingestion and feature engineering through model training, containerized deployment, and scalable inference serving.

+The pipeline uses **AWS services** including S3 for data storage, ECR for container images, and SageMaker for model training.
+Docker ensures consistent environments, **DVC** handles data and model versioning, and **GitHub Actions** automates CI/CD workflows.
+A **FastAPI** inference service runs on **Kubernetes**, supporting horizontal auto-scaling for reliable, low-latency predictions.

 ## Architecture